TypeCellOS/BlockNote/packages/website/docs/docs/blocks.md

   // Executes a callback whenever the editor contents change. editor.onContentChange(() => {
-    // Get and log the blocks in the editor const blocks = editor.allBlocks;
+    // Get and log all top-level, i.e. non-nested blocks in the editor. const blocks = editor.topLevelBlocks;
     console.log("Content was changed:", blocks);
   });